 And then the two of them had sex like wild animals!

 In a year or two the smarter couples began dispensing with the roses and each person would both give and receive chocolate.
+And then do it even longer!

 In just a few years no one gave roses to Valentine any longer.
 This actually suited the good bishop just fine because the chocolate business was booming better than ever, and truth to tell, St. Valentine --- as he came to be called --- actually hated roses.